ptrofimov/zeroevents/README.md

 ## EventSocket class

-EventSocket class is inherited from ZMQSocket.
-Its supports all native methods like connect and send, plus it adds methods for sending and receiving events.
+EventSocket PHP class is inherited from ZMQSocket.
+Its supports all native methods like connect and send, plus it adds methods for sending and receiving events with ZeroMQ.

 ### Methods